dirigible-io/dirigible-io.github.io/docs-help/docs/community.md

 	title: <Your Blog Title>
 	---
 	```
-	!!! caution "When the title is set in the frontmatter, use ``Heading 2`` level (`## This is a heading 2`) as the higher heading level in your blog.
+	!!! caution "When the title is set in the frontmatter, use ``Heading 2`` level (`## This is a heading 2`) as the highest heading level in your blog.
 Otherwise, the first `Heading 1` you use will overwrite the title from the frontmatter and cause formatting issues."

 2. Set the author: